 - Next you will need to copy your index.php and .htaccess from your Magento Installation into the root your new folder.
 You can do this with SSH also using the following command:[pyg language=”bash”]cp ../public_html/index.php ../public_html/.htaccess .[/pyg]

 - You will then need to edit your index.php file so it runs your new Magento store instead of your existing one.
-Firstly you need to update the path to Mage.php, so replace this line:[pyg language=”php”]$mageFilename = ‘app/Mage.php’;[/pyg]
+Start by updating the path to Mage.php and replacing it with this line:[pyg language=”php”]$mageFilename = ‘app/Mage.php’;[/pyg]

 with:[pyg language=”php”]$mageFilename = ‘../public_html/app/Mage.php’;[/pyg]

 and right before it, add (replacing “mystore” with your new website code):[pyg language=”php”]